 This part of the process can be the most complicated, particularly if you have young children or significant assets under dispute.

 Otherwise, you may be able to reach a final agreement and move forward without a trial.
 Trials may be necessary if there continue to be disagreements that cannot be fixed by mediation or negotiation.
 At a trial, you won’t face a jury.
 Just a judge who will listen and act in what he or she believes is the appropriate manner.

 Working With An Experienced Lawyer Can Help You Exponentially

 To learn more, schedule a free initial consultation by calling our Howell or Fowlerville office at 517-219-9301.
-You can also contact Gormley and Johnson Law Offices, PLC, online.
+You can also contact Gormley Law Offices, PLC, online.
 We serve clients in Livingston County and surrounding areas, including Howell and Brighton.